stellal5059/IndependentStudyBlog/entries/entry5.md

 # Take-Aways

 * When taking notes put stuff into your own words, if you were to copy word for word you would not be able to actually understand what you're learning

+* "Work Smarter Not Harder"-Mr.Mueller, this is something that we have been told since pretty much the beginning of our Software Journey.
+It was a bit unclear but after taking a look at different ways to do the same tasks, there is always an easier way to do things.
+Always do things the more efficient way, in the end you will be able to understand it, those looking at it will know what it means, and in coding terms when you get to the debugging part of the project it will be easier to find and destroy the "bugs" in the code.

+### Adding onto Take-Aways:

+## Self-Assessment

+~ This is something that we all do usually at the end of the year or the end of a great project.
+We take the time to look over our code before doing anything with it whether it’s deploying it on heroku or making it live through C9.
+Usually when we self-assess our code we look for correctness and completeness.

+~When you self-assess one of your own projects there are certain things you would have to take into consideration:

+	~ Is there any syntax errors the computer cannot read/understand

+	~ If you were to give this to someone else would they be able to understand the purpose of the project without having to press run that means is the code readable along with the comments

+	~Does my code do what it is supposed to do?

+	~Is my code complete?

+	~Does my code satisfy the project or assignment goals?

+~ Consider Both the Objective(facts) and subjective(how would a human look at it) perspectives

+~Evaluating correctness of a code focuses mainly on what the code does, correct code is free of bugs and errors(if done correctly)

+### Self-Assessment in Earsketch
+~ When creating a song, if there is a lack in sections (such as transitions), the listener will be able to notice due to to the very abrupt changes

+~Correctness and Completeness of a code is determined by the way it runs, does it run the way it’s supposed to?